YiTzeng/arduino_remote/README.md

 Background:

-    I found that it is hard to control my laptop wirelessly without a bluetooth mouse or a keyboard.
-I happened to have some Arduino kits which I bought for my course.
-The Arduino kit did not come with Bluetooth module so that I decided to use the esp866 the conduct wireless communication.
+    I found that it is hard to control the video on my laptop wirelessly without a bluetooth mouse or a keyboard.
+I happened to have an Arduino kit which I bought for my course 1 year ago.
+Given of COVID-19 and the budget, I did not want spend extra money to build this project.
+The kit did not come with a Bluetooth module so that I decided to use the esp866 the conduct the wireless communication over tcp in the private network.

 Setup: